it654321it/Java_challange/repo2/README.md

-test file for checking how to work with Git from Intelij IDEA
+test file for checking how to work with Git from Intelij IDEA App.